-I am a Lecturer in Quantitative Social Sciences at Cardiff University.
+I am a Research Officer at the London School of Economics and Political Science‘s International Inequalities Institute.
 I received a Ph.D. in Political Science and a M.S. in Statistics from the University of California, Los Angeles.
-Before joining Cardiff University, I was a Postdoctoral Researcher at Sciences Po Paris in 2018-19.
+Prior to join the LSE, I was a Lecturer in Quantitative Social Science at Cardiff University in 2020-21 and a Postdoctoral Researcher at Sciences Po Paris in 2018-19.

 I work in the fields of political psychology, public opinion, and quantitative methods.
 My research examines individual- and contextual-level determinants of political attitudes and participation, with a special interest in cross-national survey data analysis.
 Methodologically, I am interested in survey methodology, latent variable modeling, measurement and dimensionality, and multivariate data analysis.

 My interests span across multiple fields — as diverse as political behavior, intergroup relations, and international security — informed by a political psychological perspective.
-Recent research has focused on ethnic and racial studies, survey research, and measurement issues in comparative research.
-Parallel to my responsibilities at Nuclear Knowledges, I am currently working on the following projects: (i) Political attitudes and ‘race’ in Brazil, South Africa, and the United States; (ii) Multidimensional measurement of institutional trust; and (iii) the rise of authoritarianism in multiple societies.
-Other projects include racial classification in Brazil, group stereotypes, and generational values change.
+Recent research has focused on authoritarianism, right-wing populism, political attitudes, ethnic and racial studies, survey research, and measurement issues in comparative research.

 Previously, I earned an M.A. in Political Science and a B.A. in Social Sciences, both from the Federal University of Minas Gerais.